-Located at the confluence of the Mississippi and Ohio Rivers at the southernmost tip of Illinois is the town of Cairo, pronounced “Care-O.” By far, one of the strangest and saddest cities I’ve ever visited, I am immediately intrigued by the empty streets and abandoned and crumbling buildings.
+Located at the confluence of the Mississippi and Ohio Rivers at the southernmost tip of Illinois is the town of Cairo, pronounced “Care-O.” By far, one of the strangest and saddest cities I’ve ever visited, I was immediately intrigued by the empty streets and abandoned and crumbling buildings.

 What has happened here?
-I’m sure, with Commercial Avenue’s proximity to the Ohio River, the town has been devastated by a flood; but, I don’t know and find no one to ask.
-Finally, after wandering about the deserted buildings for a time, an elderly gentleman parks his truck and walks out along river.
-I stop and ask him.
-He tells a brief story of how the town was destroyed by its own residents, and points out a building that once served as a fine dining and dancing establishment that he and his wife enjoyed decades ago.
-Cairo died because of racism.
+I was sure, with Commercial Avenue’s proximity to the Ohio River, the town had been devastated by a flood; but, I didn’t know and found no one to ask.
+Finally, after wandering about the deserted buildings for a time, an elderly gentleman parked his truck and walked out along the river, so I stopped and asked him.
+He told a brief story of how the town was destroyed by its own residents and points out a building that once served as a fine dining and dancing establishment that he and his wife enjoyed decades ago.

-The peninsula where Cairo now stands was first visited by Father Louis Hennepin, a French explorer and missionary priest in March, 1660.
+The peninsula where Cairo now stands was first visited by Father Louis Hennepin, a French explorer and missionary priest in March 1660.
 It was noted again by other traveling priests over the next few years, but, it would not be settled until 1702, when French pioneer, Charles Juchereau de St. Denys and a party of about 30 men built a fort and tannery a few miles north from the confluence of the Ohio and Mississippi Rivers.
-The party of men was extremely successful collecting thousands of skins for shipment back to France.
+The party of men was extremely successful in collecting thousands of skins for shipment back to France.
 However, the next year the fort was attacked by Cherokee Indians who killed most of the men and seized the furs, effectively ending the life of the fort and tannery.

-Nearly a century and a half later, Lewis and Clark left Fort Massac, Illinois and arrived in the vicinity of what would later become Cairo in November, 1803.
-Here, they worked jointly on their first scientific research and description; to study the geography at the junction of the Mississippi and Ohio Rivers.
+Nearly a century and a half later, Lewis and Clark left Fort Massac, Illinois and arrived in the vicinity of what would later become Cairo in November 1803.
+Here, they worked jointly on their first scientific research and description; to study geography at the junction of the Mississippi and Ohio Rivers.
 On November 16, they began the diplomatic phase of their journey when they visited the Wilson City area of Mississippi County, Missouri, and met with Delaware and Shawnee Indian chiefs.
 They ended their surveys at Cairo on November 19th, and proceeded up the Mississippi River, now working against the current.

-The first attempt at settlement occurred in 1818 when John G. Comegys of Baltimore, obtained a charter to incorporate the city and the Bank of Cairo from the Territorial Legislature.
+The first attempt at settlement occurred in 1818 when John G. Comegys of Baltimore, Maryland obtained a charter to incorporate the city and the Bank of Cairo from the Territorial Legislature.
 He bought 1,800 acres on the peninsula and named it “Cairo,” because it was presumed to resemble that of Cairo, Egypt.
 Working along with Comegys, was Shadrach Bond, who was the first governor of Illinois.
 These men and other speculators invested and tried to develop Cairo into one of the nation’s great cities.

-A second and successful attempt at settlement began in 1837 when the Illinois State Legislature incorporated the Cairo City and Canal Company, with Darius B. Holbrook, a shrewd businessman from Boston, as president.
-Holbrook soon hired several hundred workmen who constructed levees, a dry dock, a shipyard, sawmills, an iron works, a large two-story frame hotel, a warehouse, and several residential cottages.
+A second and successful attempt at settlement began in 1837 when the Illinois State Legislature incorporated the Cairo City and Canal Company, with Darius B. Holbrook, a shrewd businessman from Boston, Massachusetts as president.
+Holbrook soon hired several hundred workmen who constructed levees, a dry dock, a shipyard, sawmills, an ironworks, a large two-story frame hotel, a warehouse, and several residential cottages.
 A store was kept in a boat.

 The city’s future looked promising as work on the Central Illinois Railroad brought a great many people to the vicinity of Cairo.
 In the meantime, a number of farms were established and area villages in the county were flourishing.

 The settlement was widely advertised in England, where the bonds of the Cairo City and Canal Company found eager purchasers through the London firm of John Wright & Company.
-However, when the London firm failed in November, 1840, the fledgling town of Cairo immediately declined, dropping in population from 1,000 to less than 200 within two years.
+However, when the London firm failed in November 1840, the fledgling town of Cairo immediately declined, dropping in population from 1,000 to less than 200 within two years.
 Those who remained operated shops and taverns for steamboat travelers.
 The census of 1845 showed 113 people in 24 families.

 For more than a decade, the “town” languished, but, in 1853, the company began to sell lots in anticipation of the railroad arriving in the area.
 When the Illinois Central Railroad was completed in 1856, which connected Cairo to Galena, Illinois in the northwest corner of the state, the town really began to grow.